Best Foraging Bags for Mushroom Gathering

 We considered a wide range of bags made of different materials.

 We’re always looking for new and better gear, so if you have a foraging bag that you love, let us know in the comments.
-We review most of our tested gear annually so we can try to get it in the next roundup round and see if it will beat out our top picks.
+We review most of our tested gear annually, so we can try to get it in the next roundup and see if it will beat out our top picks.

 What to Look For